Some have a love-hate relationship with it, but these Smith machine exercises are great for gains.

-Great for working one leg at a time, using the smith machine is often better than utilizing barbells and can work for better balance so you can focus on working those muscles more without wasting concentration on stability.
+Great for working one leg at a time, using the smith machine is often better than using barbells or even dumbbells, and can work for better balance so you can focus on working those muscles more without wasting concentration on stability.
 These can be done flat on the floor or with the back foot elevated.

-This is perfect to use for those seeking to build muscle.
+The bench press on the Smith machine is the perfect exercise for those seeking to build muscle in the chest.
 It allows for heavier weight and you will be able to pump out a few more reps given its fixed stability.
-This is a great training exercise for that muscle growth.

 Featured Home Gym To Enhance These Gains